Builder212/coin_database_gui/README.md

 # coin_database_gui
-A gui designed to work with a database to keep track of coins.
+A simple gui designed to interact with a database.
+The goal of the database is to make keeping track of collected coins simple.

+# Here is a preview of what the GUI looks like.
+![Login tab][gui_previews/login_tab.png]